apache/hadoop/hadoop-ozone/docs/content/Dozone.md

 If you make any modifications to ozone, the simplest way to test it is to run freon and unit tests.

-Here are the instructions to run corona in a docker based cluster.
+Here are the instructions to run freon in a docker based cluster.

 {{< highlight bash >}}
 docker-compose exec datanode bash
 {{< /highlight >}}

 This will open a bash shell on the data node container.
-Now we can execute corona for load generation.
+Now we can execute freon for load generation.

 {{< highlight bash >}}
 ozone freon randomkeys --numOfVolumes=10 --numOfBuckets 10 --numOfKeys 10